 The surface temperature of the screed from the moment of laying the screed must be approximately 15-20°C with a relative air moisture content lower than 60%.

 After the process of laying the floor the temperature must be approximately 15-20°C with a relative air moisture content lower than 60%.

 To lay with glue, the sub-floor must have the requirements as specified in the chapter regarding sub-floors.
 Once checked that all parameters have been met, proceed as follows:

-This is carried out like on a non-heated screed.
-The thermal resistance of the condition of the layer of acoustic insulation (approx. 2.5mm) of compressible material which should be laid under the floor finish should be considered when assessing the overall thermal resistance.
+The floating method is carried out like on a non-heated screed.
+The thermal resistance held by the layer of acoustic insulation (approx. 2.5mm) of compressible material which should be laid under the floor finish should be considered when assessing the overall thermal resistance.

 Any screed able to resist the static and dynamic loads required for the floor, is suitable for laying the floating parquet.
 The floating parquet is always laid on a vapor membrane (or barrier if necessary).
 It can also be laid on a layer of acoustic insulation which is often composed of an underlay which is often composed of an underlay made from compressible material.
 Another alternative to flooring parquet is felt, which best works with a thickness of approximately 2.5mm thick.

 During laying the membrane or vapour barrier, the parquet flooring should be turned up on the walls behind the skirting board.
 When doing so, it is important to leave a distance from the walls proportional to the dimension of the floor.